 It is a unique feature of Woodbridge High School that we offer such a broad range of languages to our students.
 Our four curriculum languages are French, German, Russian and Spanish.
 All students in Year 7 learn either French or Spanish as their first foreign language and either German or Russian as their second.
 Almost all students continue with one language to GCSE and the more able are actively encouraged to continue with two.
 There are very few comprehensive schools who offer this opportunity and our number of dual linguists is growing steadily.
-We are a large department of eleven teachers, five of whom are native speakers.
-We also enjoy the benefits of three foreign language assistants for French, German and Russian.
+We are a large department of 13 teachers with a mix both of native and non-native speakers among our staff.

 Students are taught in mixed ability groups in Year 7 and 8, they have 4 lessons a fortnight in either French or Spanish and 3 in either German or Russian.
 In Year 8, they have 3 lessons a fortnight in French or Spanish and 4 in the second foreign language.
-There are annual Year 7 trips to France, an annual trip to the Christmas Market in Cologne for Year 8 German students and biennial trips to Russia open to the whole school.
-There will also be for the first time a trip to Spain for Year 8.
-There is top-slicing in French in Year 9 and mixed-ability groups in each half of the year.
-In Year 8 students will be given the option of continuing with their second language and starting GCSE in Year 9 or choosing a vocational or practical subject instead.
-The French course is based upon the “Studio” series of textbooks with an emphasis on a communicative approach and the German course is based on “Stimmt” and “Echo”.
-In Year 9, students continue with 4 lessons of French a fortnight and the German or Russian students have 5 as they start their GCSE course early.
+There are annual Year 7 trips to France, an annual trip to the Christmas Market in Cologne for all German students, biennial trips to Russia for Russian students and a yearly trip to Spain for older students.

 KS4 - GCSE and Edexcel Certificate